raffraffraff/oci-k3s/README.md

     --path clusters/mylovelycluster \
 ```

-You should see output like this:
+The output should look like this:
 ```
 ► cloning branch "main" from Git repository "https://github.com/raffraffraff/fluxcd-example.git" ✔ cloned repository